-Tehran, Iran (CNN) -- The trial of a French academic arrested this summer amid post-election protests in Iran begins Tuesday, Iranian news agencies reported.
+Tehran, Iran (CNN) -- The trial of a French academic arrested last summer amid post-election protests in Iran has ended, an Iranian news agency reported Saturday.

 The government said he won by a landslide, but his opponents accused officials of rigging the results.